marcelortizv/triplediff/README.md

 regression adjustment, inverse probability weighing, and doubly robust estimators that are valid under conditional DDD parallel trends.

-The `ddd` function requires a data frame with the following columns:
+To use `ddd`, the minimal data requirements include:

 - `id`: Unit unique identifier (e.g., firm, individual, etc.).
-Its column name is associated with parameter `id`.
+Its column name is associated with parameter `idname`.

 - `period`: Time identifier (e.g., year, month, etc.).
 Its column name is associated with parameter `tname`.